-Frank Slide is a place to hike at the site where Turtle Mountain collapsed and destroyed most of the Town of Frank.
-An fascinating interpretive attraction is found at Leitch Collieries.
+Frank Slide is a place to hike at the site where Turtle Mountain collapsed and destroyed much of the Town of Frank.
+An fascinating interpretive attraction resides at Leitch Collieries.

 The Crowsnest Pass is an incredibly beautiful place and there are many unique and varied wilderness adventures available.

 Following is a short collection of a few of the most popular hikes in the Crowsnest Pass.
 There is a wealth of information and personal assistance available at the well signed Frank Slide Interpretive Center.

 Click on the red links for more detailed information about the hike.